Frances Matilda Abbott: Local writings

-Abbott was an avid naturalist as well.
+Abbott was also an avid naturalist.
 After an 1885 nature trip with the Appalachian Mountain Club, she was inspired to found a Concord nature appreciation organization, the Wild Flower Club, in 1896.
 Ten years later, she published a guide to Concord's flora and fauna based on her personal observations called Birds and Flowers about Concord, New Hampshire.
-Her book sought to make local wildlife accessible to other Concord residents, especially children, through a series of diary narratives describing where and when she encountered particular species.
-By including other nature watchers' observations, Abbott's book was able to catalogue 201 distinct birds and 540 flowers in Concord.
+Her book sought to make local wildlife accessible to other Concord residents, especially children, through a series of diary narratives describing her encounters with local species.
+By including other nature watchers' observations, Abbott's book catalogued 201 distinct birds and 540 flowers in Concord.

 Abbott also took on genealogical and historical projects.
 She co-authored texts on Concord and New Hampshire history and edited numerous local memoirs and biographies.
 For her prolific writing nationally and locally, she was included in several contemporary lists of notable American women and New Hampshire residents.

 Later life

 A lifelong Concord resident, Abbott died in Concord on September 21, 1939, at the age of 82.
-There is no record of her having any intimate relationships or having any children.
-She is buried in the local Old North Cemetery with the words "A great lover of nature" on her headstone.